top of page

 But how precise is this?
 You might get lucky with one or two, but why take unnecessary risks when other proven methods can work?

-Record bending inside oven
+Vinyl record bending inside oven

 Method 2: Place two heavy books to flatten the record.
 And wait.
 For months?
 Years?